bytecodealliance/wasmtime/docs/langref.rst

     If ``x`` is a :type:`bool` value, take the branch when ``x`` is false.
 If ``x`` is an integer value, take the branch when ``x = 0``.

-    :arg iN / bool x: Value to test.
+    :arg iN/bool x: Value to test.
     :arg EBB: Destination extended basic block.
     :result: None.